 Land degradation mainly happens from deficiencies in soil nutritional elements (e.g. phosphorus, potassium, and sulphur), and organic matter.
 Riverbank erosion, water logging and salinization are other reasons of land degradation.
-Salinization, for example, in Bangladesh has increased significantly over the last four decades (Figure 3.1).
+Salinization, for example, in Bangladesh has increased significantly over the last four decades (Figure 2.1).
 Land depletion, on the other hand, may take place through the process of riverbank erosion and coastal erosion.
 Recent estimates indicate that 1,56,780 hectares land have been lost along major riverbanks over 1973-2008 with accretions of nearly 45,520 hectares12.

-10 Nkonya, E, Mirzabaev, A. and von Brown, J (ed.)
+10 Nkonya, E., Mirzabaev, A. and von Brown, J. (eds.)
 (2016).
-Economics of Land Degradation and Improvement - A Global Assessment for Sustainable Development, Springer International Publishing, XVIII + 686 p.
+Economics of Land Degradation and Improvement - A Global Assessment for Sustainable Development.
+Springer International Publishing, Switzerland, V+686 p.

-12 CEGIS (Center for Environmental and Geographic Information Services), 2008.
+12 CEGIS (2008).
 Prediction of river bank erosion along the Jamuna, the Ganges and the Padma Rivers.
-UNDP, Dhaka, Bangladesh, 66 pp.
+UNDP, Dhaka, Bangladesh.

-11 Asaduzzaman, M. and Anik, A 2017.
-Climatic Influence on Rice Production: A Panel Data Analysis.
-Presented at the BIDS Research Almanac, 6-7 December 2017.
+11 Asaduzzaman, M. and Anik, A. (2017).
+Climatic Influence on Rice Production: A Panel Data Analysis, presented at the BIDS Research Almanac, 6-7 December 2017.